← Back to Blog

 Not all PVD coatings are equal.
 When ordering coated dies, verify:

-- Coating adhesion — poor adhesion causes flaking, which is worse than no coating
+1. Coating adhesion — poor adhesion causes flaking, which can be worse than no coating

 Tip: Request a test batch of coated dies before committing to coating all your inventory.
-Run them side-by-side with uncoated dies on the same machine to measure the actual life improvement.
+Run them side-by-side with uncoated dies on the same machine to measure the actual life improvement in your specific setup.

-Contact us for a coating recommendation, or view our product range.
+Contact us to discuss your requirements, or view our product range.